pugjs/pug-zh-cn/src/language/doctype.md

 ## Doctype Option

-The doctype affects compilation in some other cases, for example self closing tags and [boolean attributes](attributes.html#boolean-attributes).
-For this reason, you might sometimes want to specify it manually.
-You can do this via the `doctype` option.
+In addition to being buffered in the output, a doctype in Pug can affect compilation in other ways.
+For example, whether self-closing tags end with `/>` or `>` depends on whether HTML or XML is specified.
+The output of [boolean attributes] could be affected as well.

+If, for whatever reason, it is not possible to use the `doctype` keyword (e.g. rendering HTML fragments), but you would still like to specify the doctype of the template, you could do so via the [`doctype` option].

 ```js
 var pug = require('./');